chaozhanghnu/chaozhanghnu.github.io/_pages/grants.md

 # Grants

+# External Funding:

+1. Towards Carbon-Neutral Asphalt Pavement: Value-Added Application of Biochars from Woody Biomass and Other Agro-Wastes.
+USDA National Institute of Food and Agriculture.
+Award No. 2025-68016-44163. **$999,996**.
+12/15/2024 through 12/14/2027. **PI: Xianming Shi (University of Miami)**.

 1. Region 10 University Transportation Center: PacTrans.
 Funded by the USDOT via the Bipartisan Infrastructure Law (BIL).
 June 2023 – May 2028, WSU is part of the Consortium led by University of Washington.
 WSU budget: $1,937,920 ($387,584 per year, renewed annually for the next four years). **Principal Investigator and Site Director** until August 2024.

 2. Tier 1 UTC: Environmentally Responsible Transportation Center for Communities of Concern.
 Funded by the USDOT via the Bipartisan Infrastructure Law.
 June 2023 – May 2028, WSU is part of the Consortium led by University of Missouri, Kansas City.
 WSU budget: $2,136,175 ($440,875 per year, renewed annually for the next four years).
 Grant No. 69A3552348335. **Principal Investigator and Site Director** until August 2024.